Israeli–Palestinian peace process: 1996–99 agreements

-Newly elected Prime Minister Benjamin Netanyahu declared a new policy following the many suicide attacks by Hamas and Palestinian Islamic Jihad since 1993, including a wave of suicide attacks prior to the Israeli elections of May 1996.
-Netanyahu declared a tit-for-tat policy which he termed "reciprocity," whereby Israel would not engage in the peace process if Arafat continued with what Netanyahu defined as the Palestinian revolving door policy, i.e., incitement and direct or indirect support of terrorism.
+Newly elected Prime Minister Benjamin Netanyahu declared a new policy following the many suicide attacks by Hamas and Palestinian Islamic Jihad since 1993, including a wave of suicide attacks before the Israeli elections of May 1996.
+Netanyahu declared a tit-for-tat policy which he termed "reciprocity", whereby Israel would not engage in the peace process if Arafat continued with what Netanyahu defined as the Palestinian revolving door policy, i.e., incitement and direct or indirect support of terrorism.
 The Hebron and Wye Agreements were signed during this period, after Israel considered that its conditions were partially met.

-Protocol Concerning the Redeployment in Hebron, also known as the Hebron Protocol or Hebron Agreement, began 7 January and was concluded from 15 to 17 January 1997 between Israel and the PLO.
-The agreement dealt with the redeployment of Israeli military forces in Hebron in accordance with the Oslo Accords, security issues and other concerns.
+The Protocol Concerning the Redeployment in Hebron, also known as the Hebron Protocol or Hebron Agreement, began on 7 January and was concluded between Israel and the PLO from 15 to 17 January 1997.
+The agreement dealt with the redeployment of Israeli military forces in Hebron in accordance with the Oslo Accords, security issues, and other concerns.

 The Wye River Memorandum was a political agreement negotiated to implement the Oslo Accords, completed on 23 October 1998.
 It was signed by Israeli Prime Minister Benjamin Netanyahu and PLO Chairman Yasser Arafat.
 It was negotiated at Wye River, Maryland (at the Wye River Conference Center) and signed at the White House with President Bill Clinton as the official witness.
-On 17 November 1998, Israel's 120-member parliament, the Knesset, approved the Memorandum by a vote of 75–19.
-The agreement dealt with further redeployments in the West Bank, security issues and other concerns.
+On 17 November 1998, Israel's 120-member parliament, the Knesset, approved the Memorandum by voting 75–19.
+The agreement dealt with further redeployments in the West Bank, security issues, and other concerns.
+Major international human rights organizations criticized the memorandum for its "encouragement" of human rights abuses.